USA Today Co.: Sued for enabling sexual abuse of paperboys in 1970s New York and Arizona, 2019

-Gannett and COVID-19
+COVID-19, 2020

 In March 2020, Gannett announced that due to COVID-19, it will be forced to make a series of cuts and furloughs.
-Executives will also take a 25% reduction in salary.
+Executives would also take a 25% reduction in salary.

-Reduction of editorial content
+Reduction of editorial content, 2022–2024

 In April 2022, a committee of Gannett editors made the formal recommendation that newspapers in the chain should significantly pare back the opinion material that newspapers traditionally publish on their editorial pages, including editorials, op-ed columns, syndicated columns and editorial cartoons.
-According to the company-wide memo, "Readers don’t want us to tell them what to think.
-They don’t believe we have the expertise to tell anyone what to think on most issues.
-They perceive us as having a biased agenda.”
+According to the company-wide memo, "Readers don't want us to tell them what to think.
+They don't believe we have the expertise to tell anyone what to think on most issues.
+They perceive us as having a biased agenda."
 The memo additionally claimed that editorial content is the least-read content in the papers while being the most likely reason someone gives for cancelling a subscription.

+In March 2024, the company announced that effective March 25, it would end its legacy Associated Press premium subscription, meaning it would no longer pay to publish AP dispatches, photos and video from the wire service in Gannett-owned publications.
+According to a statement from the company, this decision, regarded by observers as a cost-cutting move, "will give us the opportunity to redeploy more dollars toward our teams and build capacity where we might have gaps."

+In that same memo, Gannett said it signed an agreement with Reuters to publish the newswire's global content.
+Gannett will continue to pay AP for its election-related polling and vote-counting, and pay to access the AP Stylebook.
+Gannet's contract with AP was set to expire at the end of 2024.
+It is unclear why the company ended the agreement early or how much it was paying AP.